 License and Insurance

 Being properly licensed and insured protects both the homeowner and the plumbers business.
 A plumber who is serious about the longevity of their business will make sure to operate only while properly licensed and fully insured.
-Look for a minimum of $500,000 in liability insurance and an up-to-date workman's comp policy.
-There are certain protections built into standard homeowner policies, but you don't want to be in a situation where you are solely liable for job site incidents because your plumber doesn't have the right insurance.
 Ask for insurance certificates, and call the agency to verify that the policies are enforced.
 Your state website will have information on whether your potential plumber is licensed.